digitalearthafrica/ndvi-anomalies/production/README.md

 <img align="centre" src="../figs/Github_banner.jpg" width="101%">

-# Continental NDVI Anomlies - Production
+# Continental NDVI Anomalies - Production

 The code base here provides all the methods necessary for running the NDVI anomalies pipeline using AWS's Kubernetes platform.
 The methods rely on the Open Data Cube's [Statistician](https://github.com/opendatacube/odc-stats) library for orchestrating the computation on AWS's cloud infrastructure.
 Argo is used for deploying the code on kubernetes.
 Argo is a tool that simplifies orchestrating parallel job on kubernetes.